 - The fourth annual Future Library handover took place on Saturday 2 June, 2018, in Oslo, Norway.
 Elif Shafak handed over her manuscript to the Mayor of Oslo, Marianne Borgen, and announced its title, The Last Taboo, in the Future Library forest.
 Music by Mette Henriette, Adrian Myhr and Christian Winther.
 A public talk and Q&A in the Deichmanske Bibliotek followed.
 Both events were free and open to all.

 - Hang Kang was announced as the fifth writer in August, 2018.
-Kang will deliver her manuscript in May, 2019.
+Kang delivered her manuscript on May 25, 2019.

 Margaret Atwood – the first writer for Future Library